arvidn/libtorrent/docs/features.rst

 On low-memory systems, the disk cache can be disabled altogether or set to smaller limit, to save memory.

-The disk caching algorithm is configurable between 'LRU' and 'largest contiguous'.
+The disk caching algorithm is configurable between *LRU* and *largest contiguous*.
 The largest contiguous algorithm is the default and flushes the largest contiguous block of buffers, instead of flushing all blocks belonging to the piece which was written to least recently.